-Hypermobility is the term used to describe the ability to move joints beyond the normal range of movement, more commonly known referred to as double-jointed.
+Hypermobility is the term used to describe the ability to move joints beyond the normal range of motion, more commonly known or referred to as double-jointed.
 It can be a symptom of a variety of conditions such as Ehlers-Danlos syndrome or Marfan syndrome.
-It is very common in children and adolescents, and may have no medical consequences whatsoever.
+It is very common in children and adolescents and may have no medical consequences whatsoever.

-However, some hypermobile people can injure their joints, ligaments and other ‘soft’ tissues around their joints.
-These injuries may cause immediate acute pain and sometimes lead to chronic longer-term pain.
+However, some hypermobility can affect the structure of joints, particularly ligaments and other ‘soft’ tissues around their joints.
+These injuries may cause immediate acute pain and sometimes lead to chronic longer-term issue.

-Typically, the feet are the most significantly affected area, due to their complex mixture of bones and soft tissue.
-Postural alignment issues can have a knock-on effect, causing miserable postural pain throughout the body.
+Typically, the feet are the most commonly affected area, due to their complex mixture of bones and soft tissue structures.
+Postural alignment issues can have a knock-on effect, causing postural issue throughout the body.

-Bespoke Foot Orthotics are the recommended treatment option for the majority of hypermobile patients we see with long-term pain.
-If patients have adapted to pain by altering their posture, Proprioceptive Insoles may be the preferred prescription.
+Bespoke Foot Orthotics are the recommended treatment option for the majority of patients with hypermobility.
+Often patients present with pain issues or have altered their posture to try and offset the pain; Proprioceptive Insoles may be the preferred prescription for these patients.

 The Hypermobility Syndrome Association provides a wide range of information, advice and support.